eun07/DeliveryAppWAS/README.md

 Build the frontend and move the build files to S3 for static hosting.
 (Frontend is provided.)<br>
-Also, frontend files can be made with CI/CD Pipeline using AWS Code Build/Pipeline, which build and deploy on the AWS environment.
+Also, frontend files can be created with CI/CD Pipeline using AWS Code Build/Pipeline, which build and deploy on the AWS environment.
 Finally, deploy on the cloudfront and register record on the Route53.